asmuth/clip/doc/table_configuration.md

-At the end of every aggregation window, metric-collectd will execute one INSERT statement for every unique combination of labels in the input samples received during the  window.
+At the end of every aggregation window, metric-collectd will execute one INSERT statement for every unique combination of labels in the input samples received during the time window.
 As a result of this, the number of rows written to the backend database depends only on the aggregation windpw of a table and the "cardinality" of the input data (i.e. the number of unique label values), but not on the number of individual samples that are sent to metric-collectd.

 A table may have zero, one or more label columns.
 If a table does not have any label columns, metric-collectd will always insert exactly one row for every time